Fariburz I: The loss of Derbent, the accession of Malik-Shah I, the Shaddadid-Shirvanian alliance and the invasion of Arghar

+Fariburz raided Arran using the opportunity of Ashot ibn Shavur ruling as regent in name of his brother Fadl II in 1068.
+However, as soon as Fadl was released, he made a counter-attack on Shirvan and even managed to a khutbah to be read in his name in Derbent.

-In November 1071, Alp Arslan appointed his slave Yaghma as the governor of Derbent.
-When Yaghma arrived to the city, he read the letter which stated that he was appointed by the Seljuq ruler to rule Derbent, and thus Fariburz was unable to do anything; he departed his son and men out of the city.
+In November 1071, Alp Arslan appointed his commander Yaghma as the governor of Derbent.
+When Yaghma arrived to the city, he read the letter which stated that he was appointed by the Seljuq ruler to rule Derbent, and thus Fariburz was unable to do anything; he evacuated his son and men out of the city.
 Furthermore, Yaghma also demanded Fariburz to cede Masqat, which he also did.
 During the same year, Guzhdaham died in Shaki and was buried in Shamakhi.

-In 1072, Fariburz made an alliance with Shavur's son Fadl II, whom he along with destroyed the castle of Malugh, which had earlier been captured by Aghsartan I. On 15 December, Alp Arslan died, and after a brief dynastic war, he was succeeded by his son Malik-Shah I.
+In 1072, Fariburz made a peace with Fadl II, whom he along with destroyed the castle of Malugh, which had earlier been captured by Aghsartan I. On 15 December, Alp Arslan died, and after a brief dynastic war, he was succeeded by his son Malik-Shah I.

 In 1074, a force of Turkic warriors under another Turkic warlord named Arghar ibn Buqa, arrived to Shirvan.
 The latter claimed that Malik-Shah had given him Shirvan as a part of his own domains.
 Fariburz, however, tricked him by giving gifts and money, which made Arghar feel comfort with him.
 Unexpectedly, Fariburz suddenly had him imprisoned, but later changed his mind due to his fear of Malik-Shah; he freed Arghar with his own hands, made a pretext and gave him gifts once again.
 Arghar then falsely acted that he had pardoned and fled from his court, raised an army and invaded Shirvan, where he ravaged the country, but in the end was forced by Malik-Shah to restore what he had destroyed, which he did in 1075.
-During the same year, Fariburz conquered most of Lezgistan.
+During the same year, Fariburz conquered most of Lak country.

-Death and legacy
+Another contingent of Turks arrived under leadership of Savtegin in 1075, who was sent by Malikshah.
+Fariburz was forced to cede Derbent again, fearing the fate of Fadl III, whose territories were directly annexed by the commander.

+Later reign

+Although Fariburz was during his late reign a nominal vassal of Seljuqs, he minted his coins in his own name including laqab al-Malik al-Adil Abu-Shuja and mentioning the Seljuk sultan and caliph al-Muqtadi as well.
+Muhammad Mosque in Baku was built during his reign, in 1078/9.
+Fariburz died in c.
+1096 and was succeeded by his son Manuchihr II.